 Her mission isn't one-dimensional, either.
 This fall, the model is making a refreshing statement on celebrating natural beauty in the face of unattainable standards with her latest ColourPop collection, Brown Sugar.
 "Girls need to be reminded that you can come as you are," she champions.
 "You don't have to change.
 Embrace everything that comes with you: your journey, your story, your scars."

 In this xoChat, Karrueche details building her name as a creative, tapping into the power of faith, avoiding the pitfalls of social media, and rediscovering love after heartbreak.

 xoNecole: What drew you to your latest movie, 'Never Heard'?

 Karrueche Tran: As a new actress, I'm still exploring roles and trying to expand my creativity and my artistry.
 Paris is a character that I've never played before, so I was interested in digging deep into who she is.
 And also, I love the story and the message of the movie itself.
 It's a movie about faith and redemption and the power of prayer.
-As creatives, as people who influence and have platforms, I think it's important for us to continue to portray these stories for the world to see and stories they can easily relate to.
+As creatives, as people who influence and have platforms, I think it's important for us to continue to portray these stories for the world to see and stories people can easily relate to.
 I think that's the great thing about this movie.